-CELLULAR MOBILE COMMUNICATION LTPC
+ECB4101 CELLULAR MOBILE COMMUNICATION

-- To introduce the concepts of mobile communication - To discuss the various propagation methods, modulation techniques and equalization techniques. - To describe the coding and multiple access techniques used in the mobile communication - To explain various wireless network systems and standards.
+- To introduce the concepts of mobile communication - To know about the various modulation techniques, propagation methods, coding and multi access techniques used in the mobile communication. - To know various wireless network systems and standards.

 MODULE I CELLULAR CONCEPT AND SYSTEM DESIGN FUNDAMENTALS